bgamari/ghc-wiki-import/dependent-haskell/phase2.md

 > `promoteCoercion` is a function that transforms one coercion (tree) into another; it is no longer a coercion constructor (i.e. the existing `KindCo` vanishes).
 >
 >

+Summarising (details in  [
+A specification of dependent types for Haskell](https://cs.brynmawr.edu/~rae/papers/2017/dep-haskell-spec/dep-haskell-spec.pdf)):

+- A coercion *variable* (which has a type `t1 ~# t2`) must be homogeneous
+- A *coercion* can be heterogeneous.
+It does not have a type.

 ### A small wrinkle: we need coercion quantification back